dragonchain/dragonchain/README.md

 Dragonchain is implemented in Python 3, packaged into container images with Docker, and intended to be run on Kubernetes (at the moment).

-The [tools.sh](/tools.sh) script is used to assist in various development functions such as installing dependencies, automatically formatting/linting code, runnint tests, etc. Simply run `./tools.sh` with no parameters to view what it can do.
+The [tools.sh](/tools.sh) script is used to assist in various development functions such as installing dependencies, automatically formatting/linting code, running tests, etc. Simply run `./tools.sh` with no parameters to view what it can do.

 In order to develop locally you should be able to run `./tools.sh full-test` and have all checks pass.
 For this, a few requirements should be met: